A complete step-by-step walkthrough of a personal loan application.

 What you need to apply

-While applying for a personal loan is usually a fairly quick and straightforward process, you just need to make sure you’re eligible and you have the necessary information you need documents you will need.
+While applying for a personal loan is usually a fairly quick and straightforward process, you should make sure you’re eligible and you have the necessary information you’ll need ahead of time.
 These include:

 - Credit Rating: Varies, but on average the lowest score accepted is 640.